 View course for international students.

-- learn from academics who have practical experience as legal practitioners, who are actively engaged in research on contemporary legal issues, and who are involved in a range of professional and community outreach activities
+- You learn from academics with practical experience as legal practitioners, who are actively engaged in research on contemporary legal issues, and involved in a range of professional and community outreach activities.

-- acts as a pathway into our masters programs, allowing you to complete a bachelors and a masters degree in five years
+- The Bachelor of Laws can be a pathway into our masters degrees, which will give you the opportunity to complete bachelor and masters degrees in five years.

 Macquarie's PACE program gives graduates real-world experience